Julian L. Simon Papers, 1955-2002 | University of Illinois Archives

 Acquired: 10/21/2002; 12/8/2011

 |Archives Research Center, 1707 S. Orchard||1-8|

 Description: Papers of Julian L. Simon (1932-1998), professor of advertising (1963-66), professor of marketing (1966-69), and professor of business administration and economics (1969-83), including articles, books, and correspondence concerning advertising, environmental issues, immigration, population, and statistics relating to African-American reparations, the airline industry, birth control, economic development, Paul Ehrlich, the environment, the environmental movement, farmland loss, immigration, mail order business, population growth, government regulation and deregulation, resampling statistics, resource depletion, Science magazine, and species loss.
-Correspondents include American Eugenics Society, David Boaz, James Billington, Daniel Boorstin, Kenneth E. Boulding, William J. Casey, Linda Chavez, Norman Cousins, Stephen Covey, Paul Ehrlich, Emerson Foote, Milton Friedman, Robert Garcia, Bernard Grabowski, Meg Greenfield, Philip Hart, F. A. Hayek, Alfred E. Kahn, Marvin Kalb, Jack Kemp, Robert F. Kennedy, Irving Kristol, Simon Kuznets, Seymour Martin Lipset, Maurine Neuberger, Peggy Noonan, Charles Percy, John J. Rhodes, Leo Rosten, Warren Samuels, Antonin Scalia, James H. Scheuer, Paul Simon, Joseph Spengler, Joseph Stiglitz, Roy A. Taylor, and Joseph Tydings.
+Correspondents include American Eugenics Society, David Boaz, James Billington, Daniel Boorstin, Kenneth E. Boulding, William J. Casey, Linda Chavez, Norman Cousins, Stephen Covey, Paul Ehrlich, Emerson Foote, Milton Friedman, Robert Garcia, Bernard Grabowski, Meg Greenfield, Philip Hart, F. A. Hayek, Alfred E. Kahn, Marvin Kalb, Jack Kemp, Robert F. Kennedy, Irving Kristol, Simon Kuznets, Seymour Martin Lipset, Maurine Neuberger, Peggy Noonan, Charles Percy, John J. Rhodes, Leo Rosten, Warren Samuels, Antonin Scalia, James H. Scheuer, Patricia Schroeder, Paul Simon, Joseph Spengler, Joseph Stiglitz, Roy A. Taylor, and Joseph Tydings.